 Washington, D.C.
 Inches Out Dallas-Fort Worth in Suburban Office Space

-Washington, D.C. features the most office space in suburban areas — 230.6 million square feet, or 58% of the market’s nearly 400 million square feet of office space in all locations.
+Washington, D.C. office space stood out for the largest suburban footprint — 230.6 million square feet, or 58% of the market’s nearly 400 million square feet of office space in all locations.
 The Washington, D.C. market contains many suburbs in the D.C. metro, including submarkets in Maryland and Virginia.

 The largest submarket by suburban office space in Washington, D.C. is Tysons Corner, Va.
 Its 28.3 million square feet of office space in lower-density areas make it the largest suburban submarket in D.C. and the seventh-largest nationwide.

 Dallas-Fort Worth (DFW) came in just behind Washington, D.C. with 229 million square feet of office space in suburban areas — only 1.6 million less than D.C.’s total.
-However, the Dallas-Fort Worth metroplex relies more on suburban properties, which represent 73% of its total office market compared to D.C.’s 58%.
-What’s more, three of the nation’s four largest suburban office submarkets are in the Dallas-Fort Worth office market: Las Colinas with 39 million square feet was the largest nationwide, followed by Platinum Corridor North in second with 36.2 million square feet, and Platinum Corridor South in fourth with 30 million square feet.
+However, the metropolitan area developed around Dallas and Fort Worth relies more on suburban properties, which represent 73% of its total office market, compared to D.C.’s 58%.
+What’s more, three of the nation’s four largest suburban office submarkets are in DFW: Las Colinas with 39 million square feet was the largest nationwide, followed by Platinum Corridor North in second with 36.2 million square feet, and Platinum Corridor South in fourth with 30 million square feet.

 The markets in the next two positions had an even larger percentage of suburban space out of the total.
 The Bay Area market features 223 million square feet of suburban office properties in a 261.6-million-square-foot office market.
 Essentially, 85% of the Bay Area’s office space is situated in suburban areas.
 Of the market’s total suburban square footage, 28.6 million is situated in the San Jose – North submarket — which was also 2019’s 32nd-most expensive submarket for office space.
 Palo Alto, the 11th-most expensive submarket on the same list, has 13.3 million square feet of office space in suburban areas.